 These are fourth-gen chips based on the Zen 3 microarchitecture.
 They are fabricated using the 7nm architecture and offer high performance to previous generations.
 Mainstream Ryzen 5000 series chips from AMD are known in the wood by their code name Vermeer.

-An example of AMD Ryzen 5000 series chip is the Ryzen 5 5600X.
+An example of an AMD Ryzen 5000 series chip is the Ryzen 5 5600X.
 There are also high-performance options, like the Ryzen 7 5800 and its marginally better Ryzen 7 5800X and even more potent Ryzen 9 5900X.
+The latter is among our best AMD CPU you can get your hands on right now.

 2. AMD High-End Desktop (HEDT) CPUs